-The Board comprises of the Executive Chairman, three non-executive directors and one executive director, the CFO, further details can be found on the Company's website 'Board of Directors'.
+The Board comprises of the Executive Chairman, four non-executive directors and one executive director, the CFO, further details can be found on the Company's website 'Board of Directors'.
 The Board has significant industry, financial, public markets and governance experience, possessing the necessary mix of experience, skills, personal qualities and capabilities to deliver the strategy of the Company for the benefit of the shareholders over the medium to long-term.

 Whilst the Board recognises that an Executive Chairman is not considered best practice Bruce Dingwall's role as a member of the executive team has and continues to be critically important in leading the business forward.
 The Company at present does not have a chief executive officer and until such time that this is addressed it is vital for the business that Bruce remains a member of the executive team.
 The role of the Chairman and a potential CEO continues to be reviewed by the Board.
+Nick Clayton was appointed to the Board in November 2018.
+Nick has assumed the role of senior independent non-executive director (SID), which provides additional independence given that the role of the Chairman is an executive position.